blamebutton/disrupt/README.md

 ## Notifications

-Disturb uses the [Apprise](https://github.com/caronc/apprise) notification library for Python.
+Disrupt uses the [Apprise](https://github.com/caronc/apprise) notification library for Python.
 Check out their documentation for more advanced usages.

 Here is a small list of notificatio providers Apprise supports: